 – Lori McKenna, Fireflies

-Lori’s songwriting didn’t come to Faith through the usual channels of the Nashville music scene.
+Lori’s songwriting didn’t come to Faith through the Nashville music scene’s usual channels.
 It was more like a friend, of a friend, of a friend brought them to Faith’s attention.
 Lori laughs, “It was like I won the lottery without buying a ticket.”
 That scenario is not entirely true.
 There were years of hard work on Lori’s part before any fairy dust was sprinkled her way.

 Since Faith discovered her, Lori has gone on to have her music recorded by country stars like Reba McEntire, Alison Krauss, Keith Urban and Hunter Hayes.
 In 2016, she won the Country Music Association’s Song of the Year for the second year straight thanks to co-writing Little Big Town’s “Girl Crush” and writing Tim McGraw’s number one hit “Humble and Kind.”
 Both songs also clinched Grammys for Best Country Song.
 In 2017, she became the Academy of Country Music’s first female Songwriter of the Year.